Canadian Medical Residency

 Use every opportunity to make yourself an excellent candidate for a medical residency position.
-Our Clinical Assessment Program includes a 1-week orientation and 8-week evaluation designed to help you demonstrate Canadian clinical experience.
+Our Clinical Assessment Program includes a 1-week orientation and 4-week evaluation designed to help you demonstrate clinical experience.

 - 1 week orientation

-Medical students in their final year at an eligible international medical school may complete a UBC clinical elective for this clinical experience.
+Medical students in their final year at an eligible international medical school may complete a UBC clinical elective to gain clinical experience.